 TASK is a multiple therapeutic clinical research institute, able to perform many services and complex clinical trials in a wide variety of therapeutic areas.

-Our collective tacit knowledge gained over the 16 years of performing these complex trials provides us with a distinct advantage to tackle challenging projects.
+Our collective tacit knowledge gained over the 17 years of performing these complex trials provides us with a distinct advantage to tackle challenging projects.

 Our close link with these communities via various independent Community Advisory Boards (CABs) further sets us up with an advantage to recruit participants efficiently, having assisted lay a foundation of clinical and research literacy amongst those communities from which we recruit.

-Clinical evaluation is required in order for a new medical treatment, medical device or vaccine to be made available for public use or be “market ready”.
+Clinical evaluation is required in order for a new medical treatment, medical device, or vaccine to be made available for public use or be “market-ready”.
 Robust testing, mandated by governmental regulatory authorities and closely monitored by safety and ethics committees, takes place.
 This is what we refer to as clinical trials.

-This is usually performed on behalf of pharmaceutical companies, medical device manufacturers and government funded consortiums.
+This is usually performed on behalf of pharmaceutical companies, medical device manufacturers, and government-funded consortiums.

 Testing occurs in four phases within the ‘in-human’ tier, these are usually displayed as Roman numerals and are for:

-- Testing on participants to assess efficacy and side effects
+II.
+Testing on participants to assess efficacy and side effects

-- Post marketing surveillance in public
+IV.
+Post-marketing surveillance in public

 Thus, TASK provides an essential step in progressing novelties forward, ultimately leading to better healthcare treatments being made available.

 For enquires, please complete the form below.